cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     suvbsa?: number;
 };

-// Warning: (ae-missing-release-tag) "setMaxSimultaneousRequests" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function setMaxSimultaneousRequests(newMaxSimultaneousRequests: any): void;

-// Warning: (ae-missing-release-tag) "Settings" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class Settings {
     constructor(base?: Settings);